ESP8266 NodeMCU Send Emails using an SMTP Server: HTML, Text, and Attachments (Arduino)

 View raw code

-You need to insert your network credentials, as well as setting the sender email, SMTP Server details, recipient, and message.
+You need to insert your network credentials and set the sender email, SMTP Server details, recipient, and message.

 How the Code Works